Rosemary Mattuck, M.S.

 Senior Environmental Engineer

-Prop 65 Evaluation of Styrene in an Industrial Product: Evaluated potential worker exposure to styrene from an industrial product.
+Proposition 65 (Prop 65) Evaluation of Styrene in an Industrial Product: Evaluated potential worker exposure to styrene from an industrial product.
 Conducted wipe testing and off-gas testing, and modeled worker exposure to styrene via inhalation and incidental ingestion.
 Compared estimated intakes to the Prop 65 Safe Harbor Limit.

 Risk Assessments for Former Manufacturing Plant: Conducted human health risk assessments for five sites associated with a former paint manufacturing plant.
 Evaluated worker and residential exposures to constituents in multiple environmental media.
 Calculated remedial goals to support feasibility studies.
 Prepared reports, responded to US EPA comments, and presented results at agency meetings.